jparise/jparise.github.com/_posts/2009-03-03-tunneling.markdown

 ---

-This paper discusses the implementation of virtual Ethernet tunnels using [OpenBSD][openbsd].
+This paper discusses the implementation of virtual Ethernet tunnels using [OpenBSD][].
 The current release of OpenBSD at the time of writing (2001) was version 2.9, so some of the material may be fairly dated.
 I haven't revisited the details since then.

 ## Overview

-Without going too deep into the technical details, a virtual Ethernet tunnel uses packet encapsulation, Ethernet bridging, and [IPSec][ipsec] encryption to tunnel a subnet from one host to another host over a public network (generally, the Internet).
+Without going too deep into the technical details, a virtual Ethernet tunnel uses packet encapsulation, Ethernet bridging, and [IPSec][] encryption to tunnel a subnet from one host to another host over a public network (generally, the Internet).